Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Introduction

 Thus we may take $(M,{\bf p},\btimes)$ as the fundamental structure.
 This has considerable aesthetic appeal, but it is also practically useful, and after Section \ref{cross-section} much of the development is based on this point of view.
 For example $\bbJ$ is defined via $\btimes$ and then its key properties follow easily from cross-product identities.
 These and similar results are developed in the next section where we introduce the tools that underlie the algebraic aspects of the article.

 Since the work here involves a number of geometric structures, our aim is to make the treatment as self-contained as possible.
 Throughout we shall use either index-free notation or Penrose's abstract index notation according to convenience.
-In Section \ref{section:examples} frames are also used.
+In the latter, a vector $\xi$ is denoted by $\xi^a$, a covector $\eta$ by $\eta_a$, a covariant tensor of rank $r$ by $T_{a_1 \cdots a_r}$, and similarly for mixed and contravariant tensors; we use the same notation for tangent, cotangent, and general tensor fields on a smooth manifold.
+We denote the natural pairing of a vector $\xi$ and covector $\eta$ by $\eta_a \xi^a$ and general tensor traces analogously.
+In Section \ref{trS} we extend this notation from the tangent bundle to tractor bundles.
+We use (concrete) frames in Section \ref{section:examples}.

 The authors are grateful to Pawe{\l} Nurowski, who, at an early stage in this project, pointed out Theorem \ref{NKtoG2} and a proof via exterior differential systems (in fact this was in an early draft of \cite{GN}).
-We are also grateful to Paul-Andi Nagy who assisted greatly in the part that now forms Appendix B. It is also a pleasure to thank Robert Bryant for several comments, in particular for discussion connected to the generality of strictly N(P)K structures as in Remark \ref{remark:generality-of-structures}, and for indicating a clever proof (not included here) of an algebraic fact used in Example \ref{example:almost-grassmannian}.
-We are also thankful to Antonio Di Scala, who pointed out a gap in a first version of the proof of Theorem \ref{cify}, and to G.\ Manno for allowing us to use a result from their preprint work \cite{DiScalaManno}.
+We are also grateful to Paul-Andi Nagy who assisted greatly in the proof of Proposition \ref{prop:weyl_id}.
+It is also a pleasure to thank Robert Bryant for several comments, in particular for discussion connected to the generality of strictly N(P)K structures as in Remark \ref{remark:generality-of-structures}.
+We are also thankful to Antonio Di Scala, who pointed out a gap in the proof of a variant of Theorem \ref{cify} that appeared in a first version of the article, and to G.\ Manno for allowing us to use a result from their preprint work \cite{DiScalaManno}.
 Discussions with Michael Eastwood are also much appreciated.
 The explicit data for the family of examples described in \S\ref{section:examples} was produced in part using the standard Maple package \verb"DifferentialGeometry".